johan-gras/johan-gras.github.io/projects/indoortracking.md

 ![alt text](/img/projects/indoortracking/harison.ppm "t")

 ## Image processing algorithms
 - **Mathematical morphology operators** : erosion, dilation, opening and closing.
-They are techniques for the analysis and processing of *geometrical structures* (read: discrete-binary image here) based on *the theory of ensemble*.
+They are techniques for the analysis and processing of *geometrical structures* (read: discrete-binary images here) based on *the theory of ensemble*.

-- **Movement detection** : either based on *a temporal difference* of images or on a difference *with a reference*.
+- **Movement detection** : either based on *temporal difference* of images or on a difference *with a reference*.
-   More concretly, the first method is an absolute difference of images at time $t$ and $t-1$, then *a threshold is applied* to detect the presence of movement.
+   More concretely, the first method is an absolute difference of images at the time $t$ and $t-1$, then *threshold is applied* to detect the presence of movement.
-   The latter method, is doing the same absolute-thresholded difference, but between the image at time $t$ and a reference image.
-This reference image *need to be as close as possible to the fixed background*.
+   The latter method is doing the same absolute-threshold difference, but between the image of time $t$ and a reference image.
+This reference image *needs to be as close as possible to the fixed background*.
 Therefore, the *temporal mean* or *temporal median* image is used as the reference.

 ## Multi-criteria tracking